EvieGraus/eviegraus.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Hello!
+**Hello!**

 I am a PhD candidate in Economics at the University of Luxembourg.
+My research is motivated by a broad question: how can infrastructure support sustainable and inclusive development in Sub-Saharan Africa?

-My research lies at the intersection of development economics and economic geography.
-I use geospatial data and causal econometric methods to study sustainable and inclusive development, with a focus on road infrastructure in Sub-Saharan Africa.
+I work at the intersection of development economics and economic geography, using geospatial data, household surveys, and causal econometric methods.
+My current projects study how road infrastructure affects child health, regional development, environmental outcomes, and women’s empowerment.

-My current work examines the effects of transport infrastructure on child health, environmental outcomes, spatial redistribution of economic activity, and women empowerment.
+More broadly, I am interested in who benefits from infrastructure investments, where these gains take place, and the trade-offs that arise when infrastructure, urbanization, and environmental pressures interact.